videre-project/MTGOSDK/docs/guides/play.md

 {
   Console.WriteLine($"{standing.Rank}. {standing.Player.Name}");
   Console.WriteLine($"   Record: {standing.Record}");
-  Console.WriteLine($"   Points: {standing.Score}");
+  Console.WriteLine($"   Points: {standing.Points}");
 }
 ```

 Standings are ordered by rank, with `Rank` being the player's current position (1 is first place).
 The `Record` property is a formatted string like "2-0" showing wins and losses.
-The `Score` is the point total used for tiebreakers, which follows standard tournament rules (3 points per match win, etc.).
+The `Points` property is the point total used for tiebreakers, which follows standard tournament rules (3 points per match win, etc.).

 ### Match History Per Player